ethannjw/ICT374assign2/README.md

 | 1 byte opcode | 1 byte ack code |     4 byte int     |
 +------------------------------------------------------+
 ```
-# sending files from client to server
+# Uploading files from client to server

 Upon receiving a put command followed by a filename from the user:
 - the client sends a 1 byte opcode of ASCII character 'P' to the server
-- followed by a 4 byte int indicating the length of the filename
+- followed by a 4 byte int representing the length of the filename
-- The client then sends a sequence of N bytes which is the filename in ASCII
+- The client then sends a sequence of N bytes representing the filename in ASCII to the server
 ```
 +----------------------------------------------------------------------+
 | 1 byte opcode |     4 byte int     |              Data               |